MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/Get-ADOrganizationalUnit.md

 ### -Partition
 Specifies the distinguished name of an Active Directory partition.
 The distinguished name must be one of the naming contexts on the current directory server.
-The cmdlet searches this partition to find the object defined by the **Identity** parameter.
+The cmdlet searches this partition to find the object defined by the *Identity* parameter.

-In many cases, a default value is used for the **Partition** parameter if no value is specified.
+In many cases, a default value is used for the *Partition* parameter if no value is specified.
 The rules for determining the default value are given below.
 Note that rules listed first are evaluated first and once a default value can be determined, no further rules are evaluated.

-In Active Directory Domain Services (AD DS) environments, a default value for **Partition** is set in the following cases:
+In Active Directory Domain Services environments, a default value for *Partition* is set in the following cases:

-- If the **Identity** parameter is set to a distinguished name, the default value of **Partition** is automatically generated from this distinguished name.
+- If the *Identity* parameter is set to a distinguished name, the default value of *Partition* is automatically generated from this distinguished name.
-- If running cmdlets from an Active Directory provider drive, the default value of **Partition** is automatically generated from the current path in the drive.
+- If running cmdlets from an Active Directory provider drive, the default value of *Partition* is automatically generated from the current path in the drive.
-- If none of the previous cases apply, the default value of **Partition** is set to the default partition or naming context of the target domain.
+- If none of the previous cases apply, the default value of *Partition* is set to the default partition or naming context of the target domain.

-In Active Directory Lightweight Directory Services (AD LDS) environments, a default value for **Partition** is set in the following cases:
+In Active Directory Lightweight Directory Services (AD LDS) environments, a default value for *Partition* is set in the following cases:

-- If the **Identity** parameter is set to a distinguished name, the default value of **Partition** is automatically generated from this distinguished name.
+- If the *Identity* parameter is set to a distinguished name, the default value of *Partition* is automatically generated from this distinguished name.
-- If running cmdlets from an Active Directory provider drive, the default value of **Partition** is automatically generated from the current path in the drive.
+- If running cmdlets from an Active Directory provider drive, the default value of *Partition* is automatically generated from the current path in the drive.
-- If the target AD LDS instance has a default naming context, the default value of **Partition** is set to the default naming context.
+- If the target AD LDS instance has a default naming context, the default value of *Partition* is set to the default naming context.
-To specify a default naming context for an AD LDS environment, set the **msDS-defaultNamingContext** property of the Active Directory directory service agent object (**nTDSDSA**) for the AD LDS instance.
+To specify a default naming context for an AD LDS environment, set the **msDS-defaultNamingContext** property of the Active Directory directory service agent (DSA) object (**nTDSDSA**) for the AD LDS instance.
-- If none of the previous cases apply, the **Partition** parameter does not take any default value.
+- If none of the previous cases apply, the *Partition* parameter will not take any default value.

 ```yaml
 Type: String